pulumi/docs/content/docs/esc/get-started/import-environments.md

 {{< video title="Importing the global config environment in the Pulumi Console" src="https://www.pulumi.com/uploads/esc-import-global-config.mp4" autoplay="true" loop="true" >}}

 You should now see `"ENDPOINT_URL": "https://wordsapiv1.p.rapidapi.com/"` in the environment preview pane.
-This indicates that this value was successfully imported from the `app-global-config` environment, and you can now retrieve this value in the same way as the other values that are manually defined in this environment.
+This indicates that this value was successfully imported from the `my-project/app-global-config` environment, and you can now retrieve this value in the same way as the other values that are manually defined in this environment.

 {{% notes type="info" %}}
 You can test this out by retrieving the imported value via the console or the CLI.
 Refer to the [Store and Retrieve Secrets guide](/docs/esc/get-started/store-and-retrieve-secrets/#retrieve-environment-values) for the steps on how to do this.